 - □ Have you registered for 2 credits of Research Seminar Courses for both spring and fall quarters, and 8 credits of your Graduation Project?
-Research Seminar Courses and Graduation Project must be registered separately. - □ If you have registered for 2 or more intensive courses, have you made sure the times do not conflict? - □ Have you exceeded the upper course limit of 50 credits? (with the exception of Teaching Courses).
-However, if you have obtained 30 credits or more in the previous academic year, and if your GPA is 3.0 or above, you may exceed the 50 credits or more rule and register for up to 54 credits (although designated procedures are necessary). - □ Have you registered for courses for necessary credits to graduate?
-Make sure that you have all the credits required for each category and that you meet the requirement for graduation of 125 credits.
-(For the number of credits required to graduate, see Section 1, IV.
+Research Seminar Courses and Graduation Project must be registered separately. - □ If you have registered for 2 or more intensive courses, have you made sure the times do not conflict? - □ Have you exceeded the upper course limit of 50 credits? (with the exception of Teacher Training Courses).
+However, if you have obtained 30 credits or more in the previous academic year, and if your GPA is 3.0 or above, you may exceed the 50 credits or more rule and register for up to 54 credits (although designated procedures are necessary). - □ Have you registered for the required credits for graduation that you have not yet earned?
+Make sure that you have gained the required number of credits for each cource category.
+The total of the "minimum credits to be earned" for each course category is 116 credits, which does not meet the 125 credits required for graduation.
+You must gain the remaining 9 credits.
+Please register for courses so that you can gain the 125 credits required for graduation.

+(For the number of credits required for graduation, see Section I, IV.
 "Course Guide.")